gardener/gardener/docs/usage/shoot_high_availability_best_practices.md

 #### On `spec.provider.workers.minimum`, `maximum`, `maxSurge`, `maxUnavailable`, `zones`, and `machineControllerManager`

 Each worker pool in Gardener may be configured differently.
-Among many other things like machine type, root disk, Kubernetes version, `kubelet` settings, and many more you can also specify the lower and upper bound for the number of machines (`minimum` and `maximum`).
-How many machines may be added additionally during a rolling update (`maxSurge`) and how many machines may be in termination/recreation during a rolling update (`maxUnavailable`) and of course across how many zones the nodes shall be spread (`zones`).
+Among many other settings like machine type, root disk, Kubernetes version, `kubelet` settings, and many more you can also specify the lower and upper bound for the number of machines (`minimum` and `maximum`), how many machines may be added additionally during a rolling update (`maxSurge`) and how many machines may be in termination/recreation during a rolling update (`maxUnavailable`), and of course across how many zones the nodes shall be spread (`zones`).

 Interesting is also the configuration for Gardener's machine-controller-manager or MCM for short that provisions, monitors, terminates, replaces, or updates machines that back your nodes: